apollographql/rover/README.md

 ## Contributions

 This project is in very early development.
-As a result, we are not currently accepting contributions.
+As a result, we are not currently accepting external contributions.

 ## License